chbatey/akka-talks/presentation-paradox/src/main/paradox/index.md

 @@@@notes

 * Resource efficiency/scalability
+* Dont pull large amounts from database if the client isn't reading it
+* Don't continue computations
+* Easier if synchronous, as thead can become blocked
 * Small heap.
 Even when using libraries designed for this it is easy to accidently pull everything into memory